jaukia/cld-js/readme.markdown

 Building
 --------

-Put Emscripten (or a link to it) into the folder "emscripten" and install all its requirements.
+1. Put Emscripten (or a link to it) into the folder _"emscripten"_ and install all its requirements.

-Install uglify.js by running "npm uglify-js"
+2. Install uglify.js by running:

+    npm uglify-js

-Run:
+3. Run:
     cd src
     sh build.sh
     node minify.js

 What was done
 -------------